EnricoFerro/yi-hack-to-mqtt-script/readme.md

 ## HowTo Use

+1. Remove power from the cam.
-1. Download the files in a FAT32 formatted SD card
+2. Download the files in a FAT32 formatted SD card
-2. Edit the file `homeassistant.cfg` according to your needs.
+3. Edit the file `homeassistant.cfg` according to your needs.
 Pay attention to the special chars:
     * Use only the following special chars (I don't test any other special caracter ): -
     * Don't use double quote "
     * Space chars are allowed for `HOMEASSISTANT_NAME`, `HOMEASSISTANT_MANUFACTURER` and `HOMEASSISTANT_MODEL`

-3. When you open the SD card you must have the yi-hack folder with 12 files inside.
+4. When you open the SD card you must have the yi-hack folder with 12 files inside.
 ```
 / --- yi-hack --- homeassistant.cfg
               |-- mqtt_config_adv.sh